jrroosevelt/VS2PCG/Card clarifications M-Z.md

 A: The short answer is this:

  1. When you trigger her ability, you still have to choose a number of -1/-1 counters that would not reduce her DEF to 0.
  2. At this point, Dagger's ability takes effect.
-If you have Defenders dagger, the -1/-1 counters are simply not added to Ripley.
+If you have Defenders Dagger, the -1/-1 counters are simply not added to Ripley.
 If you have H.A.M.M.E.R. or Anti-Registration Dagger, then those counters are replaced with +1/+1 counters on Ripley or Dagger respectively.
  3. Because the -1/-1 counters never actually hit Ripley, the "Then put that many counters on an enemy supporting character" never gets to trigger.

 ^Source: [^FB ^Post](https://www.facebook.com/groups/860168987351982/posts/3306772016024988)